fluencelabs/nox/docs/guides/kickstart.md

 ~/frontend-template $
 ```

-There's just three files (except for README, LICENSE and .gitignore):
+There are just three files (except for README, LICENSE and .gitignore):
 - `package.json` that declares needed dependencies
 - `webpack.config.js` needed for the webpack to work
 - `index.js` that imports `fluence` js library and shows how to connect to a cluster